 Mailchimp rebranded to focus on being a platform for all your marketing needs.
 To achieve that aim, can create Facebook ads, Instagram ads, and Google remarketing ads in addition to landing pages.

-But they are still the most popular email marketing software, first.
-They have features that enhance your email marketing.
-Needless to say, the UI can get complicated.
+They are the most used email marketing software.
+MailChimp has features that enhance your email marketing.
+Sorry to say, the UI can get complicated.

-On the email marketing automation side, you’re able to access insightful stats reports, add personalization, segment, split test and create automations that nurture and sell to your leads.
+On the email marketing automation side, Mailchimp is not the most elaborate.
+But for the automated emails you can send, you’ll be able to access stats reports, add personalization, segment, split test and create emails to nurture and sell to your leads.

 A neat feature I’ve only seen one other email marketing automation platform do is send physical postcards.
-They have deep integrations with key Ecommerce platforms such as Shopify which lets you track the ROI of your campaigns from inside the app itself.
+They have deep integrations with many Ecommerce platforms which let you track the ROI of your campaigns from inside the app itself.

 Drip is big on integrating every touchpoint your leads and customers have with your brand.
 It comes with tracking features which give you deep insights and allow you to automatically add tags, segment, and trigger events.